 “Have you considered that it wasn’t so much your exact words, but the emotion behind them?
 Generally, you speak without malice, Sebastien.
 But this time, you were frustrated.
 Maybe you wanted to put her in her place, just a bit?
 She’s quite sensitive to intent, the meaning beneath the sweet exterior.”

 Sebastien knew that her words had been offensive, but now that Brinn had pointed it out, it seemed clear that her tone had been meant to wound.
-There was little Sebastien could have said with the frustration and derision filling her voice that wouldn’t have sounded like an insult, an attack, and Ana had simply responded in kind.
-That didn’t mean the other girl’s accusations had been pulled out of nowhere.
+There was little Sebastien could have said with the frustration and derision filling her voice that wouldn’t have sounded like an insult, an attack, and Ana had responded in kind.
+That didn’t mean the other girl’s accusations had been pulled out of nowhere, however.

 Sebastien crouched down, hugging her knees to her chest.
 “I am so bad at all this ‘people’ stuff.”